gauchm/gauchm.github.io/README.md

 # Website

-This website uses the theme from https://github.com/sproogen/modern-resume-theme.
+This website uses the theme from https://github.com/gauchm/modern-resume-theme (which is a fork of https://github.com/sproogen/modern-resume-theme).

 ## Running locally